junxit/us-congress-bills-110/metadata.md

 - 2007-12-11 — Ms. Hirono moved to suspend the rules and agree to the resolution.
 - 2007-12-11 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H15241)
 - 2007-12-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H15241)
+- 2007-12-12 — Received in the Senate and referred to the Committee on the Judiciary.
+- 2007-12-17 — Message on Senate action sent to the House.
+- 2007-12-17 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2007-12-17 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2007-12-17 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S15791)
+- 2007-12-17 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S15791)